+Progressive Islam is an inclusive Islamic interpretation that envisions a community for all.
 Islam has been a progressive faith since the beginning.
 Prophet Muhammad reformed many areas of society for the better.
 These areas included religious freedom, racial equality, education, and women’s rights.
 For example, the Prophet chose a recently freed Black slave to call people to prayer.

 For example, a spiritual person who may not be religious might consider himself or herself to be Muslim.
 Whether or not that person has a cultural background in the Muslim World is not essential.